 Saline County Fairgrounds

-The Saline County Fairgrounds are located at the park for use during the fair in mid-July (July 12-17, 2022).
+The Saline County Fairgrounds are located at the park for use during the fair (July 18-23, 2023).
 Several buildings are owned and maintained by the Saline County Agricultural Society and rental contact is available upon request or online.
 Find more fair information on Facebook.

 The lakebed area in the southeast portion of Tuxedo Park is currently being leased (since March 2018) for operation of a go kart track, Tuxedo Park Raceway.
 Use of this track is for scheduled races only and are slated for Saturdays from May through October.
 Find more information online or on Facebook.